 However you don’t have to feel paranoid here, which is especially lovely for solo travelers, male and female alike.

 Plus the public transportation is easy to navigate.
-It’s also fast and on time.
+It’s also fast and on time, which is yet another reason why I fell in love with Vienna.
 You can cover a lot of ground and not feel hassled or overwhelmed.
 For example, I loved Lisbon from the bottom of my heart, but goodness, the city’s subway system was slow at times, which was especially irritating if you need to make it to the airport or catch a long distance train.
 I didn’t have to worry about that in Vienna.
 Totally a big reason why I fell in love with Vienna.
 Le sigh.

 Yes, because no huge tour groups ran me over.

 Okay, this point is a total personal antecedent and won’t be the case for every traveler, but it’s a big reason why I fell in love with Vienna.
 For all I know, selfie stick wielding tourists could trample you on your way to the Opera House.
 Hopefully your travel insurance covers that.

 But speaking from my experience only, crowds didn’t mob Vienna’s streets during my stay, and not once did I feel like I was shoved into what I fondly dub “European Disneyland.”